How to Create a Series Page on Amazon KDP (and Why It Matters)

 Reading Order: Drag and drop your books into the correct order.

-Series Image: This is done automatically by Amazon using your first three covers
+Series Image: Done automatically by Amazon using your first three covers.

 Description (Blurb): This is a short paragraph that pitches the entire series, not just book one.
 Think of it as the back-cover copy of a box set.